singhaxn/ntopng-grafana/README.md

 ```bash
 git clone https://github.com/singhaxn/ntopng-grafana.git
 ```
-Henceforth, let's refer to the repository directory as `<ntopng-grafana>`
+Henceforth, let's refer to the repository directory as `<ntopng-grafana>`.
+Please substitute it with the actual path, where ever it is used.
 ## Start services
 ### Install dependencies
 ```bash